Red 40 and Regret: Why RFK Jr. Is Coming for Food Dyes

 On April 23, 2025, RFK Jr., now serving as Health Secretary, officially launched a nationwide ban on eight commonly used artificial food dyes in a bid to help Americans “know what’s in their food.”

-The remaining dyes to be fully banned by the end of 2026
+The plan includes two petroleum-based synthetic dyes to be phased out within weeks, and the remaining dyes to be fully banned by the end of 2026.

 This isn’t just a proposed regulation…it’s happening.
 The U.S. is finally aligning with growing global concern around synthetic food additives, especially those tied to behavior issues, allergies, and long-term health risks.

-It’s one of the most aggressive food safety moves in modern U.S. history—and it might finally bring our labels closer to those in Europe and Canada.
+It’s one of the most aggressive food safety moves in modern U.S. history, and it might finally bring our labels closer to those in Europe and Canada.
+Thank God.

 What Can You Do?